-For more than two decades, Dr. Hutter has been named by leading industry surveys such as Chambers Global, Chambers Europe, The Legal 500, IFLR1000 and JUVE (Germany) as a market-leading German and European capital markets practitioner for equity and debt transactions, and he has frequently spoken and published on international securities laws, transactions and issues.
+For more than two decades, Dr. Hutter has been named by leading industry surveys such as Chambers Global, Chambers Europe, Best Lawyers in Germany, The Legal 500, IFLR1000 and JUVE (Germany) as a market-leading German and European capital markets practitioner for equity and debt transactions, and he has frequently spoken and published on international securities laws, transactions and issues.

 Dr. Hutter’s significant transactions include advising:

 Capital Markets (Equity):

 - UBS and HSBC as global coordinators in connection with the €1.65 billion rights offering of ams AG;

 - MorphoSys AG in a number of matters, including its U.S. IPO and dual listing of American depositary shares on Nasdaq, and representations in connection with several global private placements of new shares;

 - CA Immobilien Anlagen AG in the sale of a stake in IMMOFINANZ AG by way of an accelerated book building offering to institutional investors;